 How Heavy are their Leaks?

 Obviously, you need to consider an individuals’ mobility and individual preference before buying a product.
-However, you need to ensure the product is absorbent enough for the person you are caring for.
+However, it is vital to ensure the product is absorbent enough for the individual you are taking care of.
 Different levels of incontinence require different kinds of products.
 If the individual has very severe incontinence, an all in one is the most effective option.
 Some pull up pant products are also ideal for heavier incontinence.
 For light incontinence, pads are the most popular option.
 You can purchase pads designed specially for men and women that have a range of different absorbency levels.
 You can also find pull up pants that are perfect for light incontinence.

 What Size do they Need?